prashantbhate/til/visual_dependency_tree.md

 this is all good but dependency tree generates one dot file per module, hence it doesnt give a bird's eye view.
 So all these dot files had to be combined to generate an uber dot file

-It cries out loud for some cleaver scripting.
+It cries out loud for some clever scripting.

 Here is what I did.